tangollama/cis411_lab1/labreports/LAB.md

 To support these objectives:
 1. What architectural patterns (either of those presented in class on based on your own research) are appropriate?
 Justify your response, highlighting your presumed benefits / capabilties of your chosen architecture(s) **as well as as least one potential issue / adverse consequence** of your choice.

+I think the most appropriate pattern architecturaly would be layered.
+This would make it so that there were a lot of different options going forward as far as events and the locations of those events.
+It would also make it easier for users to retrieve the information they need to retrieve with less frustration.

 2. Using your preferred diagramming tool, generate a diagram of the new Serve Central architecture that supports these two new requirements.

 # Step 3: Scaling an Architecture